 Obtaining a Quebec Divorce Certificate and Getting it Recognized Internationally via Apostille

 A divorce certificate is a legal document that serves as proof of the dissolution of a marriage.
 In Quebec, this document is issued by the Directeur de l'état civil (Registrar of Civil Status) and is essential for various purposes, such as remarrying or updating one's legal status.
-For those who require their Quebec divorce certificate to be recognized internationally, they will need to undergo the Authentication and Legalization process, commonly known as Apostille in other countries.
-In this article, we will guide you through the steps to obtain a copy of a Quebec Divorce Certificate and have it recognized internationally using the Authentication and Legalization process also known as Apostille in some countries.
+For those who require their Quebec divorce certificate to be recognized internationally, they will need to undergo either the Apostille or Authentication and Legalization process, also known as Attestation in a few countries.
+In this article, we will guide you through the steps to obtain a copy of a Quebec Divorce Certificate and have it recognized internationally using the correct process.

 Step 1: Obtain a Copy of Your Quebec Divorce Certificate

 To obtain a copy of your Quebec Divorce Certificate, follow these steps:

 - Visit the Directeur de l'état civil's website: Access the official website of the Directeur de l'état civil (DEC) at www.etatcivil.gouv.qc.ca.

 - Choose your preferred language: Select either French or English as your preferred language.